XEW-AM: XEW-AM

 XEW was the first Mexico City station in Emilio Azcarraga Vidaurreta's Chain of the Americas.
-It was the forerunner to today's Televisa network, whose radio unit still owns XEW-AM.
+It was the forerunner to today's Televisa network, which still owned XEW-AM until the sale of their radio unit in 2020.
 XEW-AM originally was affiliated with the NBC Red Network and the NBC Blue Network.
 Its future sister stations would take affiliation with rival networks, XEQ-AM with CBS and XEX-AM with the Mutual Broadcasting System.
 As radio in Mexico evolved with the country's growth and more radio stations signed on, XEW-AM became flagship to the country's largest radio network.
 Several radio and television stations have derived their call signs from XEW radio and XEW television, all of them affiliated at one time or another with Televisa.

 In the United States, the call letters for KXEW, a commercial AM radio station in Tucson, Arizona, were a tribute to 900 XEW.
 That station was owned by Pan American Radio Corporation and went on the air May 10, 1963.
 The call sign was chosen by its president and CEO, J. Carlos McCormick, because of his admiration of Azcarraga, whom he had met as a teenager during a 1950 visit to Mexico City.